 Watch Collecting

-How Rolex, Patek, and AP Are Driving the Secondary Watch Market
+How Rolex, Patek and AP Drive the Secondary Watch Market

 The trinity of Rolex, Patek, and AP keeps doing most of the work in the secondary watch market.
 Our editorial read on what that concentration actually signals.